samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 --- abstract

-This document describes Balloon, a memory-hard function suitable for password hashing and password-based key derivation.
+This document describes the Balloon key derivation function (BKDF), a memory-hard function suitable for password hashing and password-based key derivation.
 It has proven memory-hardness properties, is resistant to cache-timing attacks, is easy to implement, and is built from any collision-resistant pseudorandom function (PRF), hash function, or extendable-output function (XOF).

 --- middle

 # Introduction

-Balloon {{BCS16}} is a memory-hard password hashing and password-based key derivation function that was published shortly after the Password Hashing Competition (PHC), which recommended Argon2 {{?RFC9106}}.
+BKDF is a memory-hard password hashing and password-based key derivation function based on Balloon {{BCS16}}, which was published shortly after the Password Hashing Competition (PHC).
 It has several advantages over prior password hashing algorithms:

 - It has proven memory-hardness properties, making it resistant against sequential GPU/ASIC attacks.
 An adversary trying to save space pays a large penalty in computation time.
 - It can be instantiated with any collision-resistant PRF, hash function, or XOF, making it a mode of operation for these existing algorithms.
 No new, unstudied primitives are required.
 - It uses a password-independent memory access pattern, making it resistant to cache-timing attacks.
 This property is especially relevant in cloud computing environments where multiple users can share the same physical machine.
 - It is intuitive to understand and easy to implement, which reduces the risk of implementation mistakes.

-Unfortunately, the paper did not fully specify the algorithm nor provide guidance on parameters.
-Furthermore, the algorithm was not designed with key derivation in mind and had multiple variants.
+BKDF exists because the Balloon paper does not fully specify the algorithm, the algorithm was not designed with key derivation in mind, and there are multiple variants.

-This document rectifies these issues and more by specifying an encoding, preventing canonicalization attacks, improving domain separation, fixing the modulo bias, making delta a constant, treating Balloon and Balloon-M as one algorithm, adding support for key derivation, and improving the performance.
+This document rectifies these issues and more by specifying an encoding, preventing canonicalization attacks, improving domain separation, not computing the memory accesses from the salt, fixing the modulo bias, making delta a constant, treating Balloon and Balloon-M as one algorithm, adding support for key derivation, adding support for a pepper and associated data, adding support for keyed hashing like HMAC {{!RFC2104}}, and improving the performance.

 # Conventions and Definitions